Wo0fle/sq1-img-gen/README.md

 1. Choose your input type.
     - **Case**: Your input will solve the Square-1 in the generated image.
-        - *This input type is inteded for algset designers.
+        - *This input type is intended for algset designers.
 It works by inverting the input and then applying it (so that the image generated will be the case the algorithm solves).
 Be careful in that the inverted input can be applied properly (in the context of algsets, this usually means starting and ending in cubeshape with no misaligned layers).*
     - **Algorithm**: Your input will be applied to a solved Square-1 to generate the image.
     - **State**: Your inputted [sq1optim](https://www.jaapsch.net/puzzles/square1.htm#progs) state will be the Square-1's state in the generated image.